Adaptive Compute-and-Forward with Lattice Codes Over Algebraic Integers: Proposed Adaptive Compute-and-Forward

-where $\log^+(.)\defeq \max\{0,\log(.)\}$.
-Note that here the subscript $\Ok$ is used to emphasize that this is obtained by working over $\Ok$.
-To obtain the highest computation rate for the proposed framework, one then solves the following optimization problem to decide which $\Ok$ to work with.
+Note that here the subscript $\Ok$ is used to emphasize that this is obtained by working over a particular ring of imaginary quadratic integers $\Ok$.
+Suppose we have a limited feedback of $\nu$ bits, then we can pre-select $\mc{A}$, a set of $2^{\nu}$ rings of imaginary integers.
+To obtain the highest computation rate for the proposed framework, one then solves the following optimization problem to decide which $\Ok\in\mc{A}$ to work with.

 where $R_{\Ok}(\mathbf{H},\mathbf{A},P) = \min_m R_{\Ok}(\mathbf{h}_m,\mathbf{a}_m,P)$.